meilisearch/strapi-plugin-meilisearch/README.md

 ### 🔎 Entries query

-When indexing a content-type to Meilisearch, the plugin has to fetch the documents from your database.
-With `entriesQuery` it is possible to specify some options that should be apply during the fetching of the entries.
+When indexing a content type to Meilisearch, the plugin has to fetch the documents from your database.
+With `entriesQuery` it is possible to specify some options that should be applied during the fetching of the entries.
-The options that you can set are described in the [`findMany` documentation](https://docs.strapi.io/developer-docs/latest/developer-resources/database-apis-reference/entity-service/crud.html#findmany) of Strapi.
+The options you can set are described in the [`findMany` documentation](https://docs.strapi.io/developer-docs/latest/developer-resources/database-apis-reference/entity-service/crud.html#findmany) of Strapi.
 However, we do not accept any changes on the `start` parameter.

 If you are using the [🌍 Internationalization (i18n)](https://docs.strapi.io/developer-docs/latest/plugins/i18n.html) plugin, an additional field `locale` can also be added in `entriesQuery`.